netdata/netdata/docs/cloud/manage/plans.md

 | **Topology events**<p>Node state transition events, e.g. live or offline.</p>| 4 hours | 7 days | 14 days |
 | **Alert events**<p>Alert state transition events, can be seen as an alert history log.</p>| 4 hours | 7 days | 90 days |

-For mode details check the documentation under [Events feed](https://github.com/netdata/netdata/blob/master/docs/cloud/events-feed.md).
+For more details check the documentation under [Events feed](https://github.com/netdata/netdata/blob/master/docs/cloud/insights/events-feed.md).

 ##### Notification integrations

-Your plan will determine what type of notifications methods will be available for you to configure on your space:
+The plan on your space will determine what type of notifications methods will be available to you:
-* **Community** - Email and discord
+* **Community** - Email and Discord
-* **Pro** - Email, discord and webhook
+* **Pro** - Email, Discord and webhook
-* **Business** - Unlimited, this includes slack, pagerduty, etc.
+* **Business** - Unlimited, this includes Slack, PagerDuty, etc.

 For mode details check the documentation under [Alert Notifications](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/notifications.mdx).